 - salt to your taste

-- chopped cilantro
+- handful chopped cilantro as garnishment

-Heat a wide heavy bottom pan on high heat and add a generous amount of oil.
+- Heat a wide heavy bottom pan on high heat and add a generous amount of oil.

-For milder spice use less ginger, garlic, tandoori masala, and red chili powder.
+- For milder spice use less ginger, garlic, tandoori masala, and red chili powder.

 - Serve with ranch dressing, cilantro sauce, or your favorite raita.

 - Works well with salads, wraps, with naan, or rice.